estellasouza/estellasouza/README.md

 I'm a brazilian professional with +6 years of experience solving complex analytical problems and this is my github.
 Welcome!!

 ### Education
-- 📊 Physics B.A.
-(Bryn Mawr College)
+- 📊 Physics B.A. at Bryn Mawr College, 2014
-- 🖥️ Physics Ph.D.
-(Yale University)
+- 🖥️ Physics Ph.D. at Yale University, 2020
-- 📚 Data Science & Analytics Specialization (PUC - Rio)
+- 📚 Data Science & Analytics Specialization at PUC - Rio, 2024

 ### Professional Experience
 - :book: 📚 Graduate Researcher / Data Scientist at Yale University